suhasmeti/prod-support-docs/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 **> Complete these steps using a PC and browser**

 A.  Navigate to **Device Management, Cloud ID**, and select the **Product Cloud APIs** tab.
-You can also follow this link: https://console.stg.cirrentsystems.com/cloud-id/cloud-apis
+You can also follow this link: https://cirrent.infineon.com/cloud-devices/cloud-apis

 B.  Next, click on **Add Cloud API**.

 C.  Complete your Cloud API details in the dialogue box, and click **Create**.
+For the purpose of this developer kit you can enter dummy details for testing purposes.

 D.  Confirm that the API link you’ve just added appears in the **Product Cloud APIs** screen.